 Comprehension Arrows-These arrows can be used during independent reading or guided reading as students encounter text.
 The colored arrows that you buy at Walmart can be used to mark specific places in the book where they utilized a reading strategy.

-Songs for Comprehension - These comprehension songs were shared by ??
+Songs for Comprehension - These songs can be found on opencourtresources.com

 Strategy Bookmark- The following bookmark was created by Open Court.